 Many things are going on, from when a query is created to when it is eventually solved.
 That’s why service desk issue-tracking systems need categories and tags so that the entire ticketing process flow – moving tickets, merging, and assigning them to other agents – is as hassle-free as possible.

 Thus, labeling tickets accordingly enables agents to quickly assess the situation and understand the status of the request a user has made and which steps to take to solve the issue successfully.
 It helps with bug tracking as well.
-InvGate Service Desk features advanced filtering capabilities to sort tickets by issue, status, department, type of request, and many more.
+InvGate Service Management features advanced filtering capabilities to sort tickets by issue, status, department, type of request, and many more.

 7. Knowledge base